what is branding cover crop

 Product Brands – these are the individual products that form the corporate brand – for example, the iPhone is a product brand of Apple.
 Nescafé is a product brand of Nestlé.

-Where do voiceovers fit into this?
+Where do voice actors fit into this?

-• Lucy and Yak – a clothing brand that are ethical, eco-conscious, size inclusive and they have a wonderfully diverse range of humans in their product shots and marketing.
+• Lucy and Yak – a clothing brand that are ethical, eco-conscious, size inclusive and they have a wonderfully diverse range of humans in their product shots and marketing

 • Goodness Marketing – an ethical marketing business who supports other small businesses